B00merang-Project/iOS/README.md

 # iOS

-iOS theme for Linux desktops
+iOS theme for Linux desktops, for the moment only available for Unity and Cinnamon